dymmond/edgy/docs/testing/model-factory.md

 You have following options:

 - `none`: No implicit validation.
 - `warn`: Warn for unsound factory/model definitions which produce other errors than pydantic validation errors.
-Default.
+The default.
 - `error`: Same as warn but reraise the exception instead of a warning.
 - `pedantic`: Raise even for pydantic validation errors.

+!!!
+Note
+    The validation doesn't increase the callcount of sequences.

 ## SubFactory